trhacknon/EMAGNET/README.md

 1. Emagnet visits the site with all dumps
 2. Emagnet grab urls for the leaks
    - Im not sure if I want to download the files or doing this part as we reading the files yet 3 .
-Once files downlaoded we use ripgrep for speed up things ASAP!
+Once files downloaded we use ripgrep for speed up things ASAP!
 Grab the urls the uploads are stored, mostly times
      - `upload.ee `
      - `anonfiles.com`
      - `yandex.ru`